Rajpratik71/getting-a-gig/README.md

 ## Events

 When you're on the hunt for a great internship or first job, the events you go to can really set you apart, and will help you meet people that could potentially help you in the long run.
+Going to a small state school, I can't stress the importance of going to events.
+If you try to apply outside of the area and they read your resume, a lot of people haven't heard of Sac State.
+However they have heard of "CalHacks" or some other large scale hackathon you went to.

 The biggies that you will definitely run into are:
 - Hackathons